Matriculation Policy

 STATEMENT OF POLICY:

-1. Students are initially matriculated by the Chief Admissions Officer.
+1. Students are matriculated by Enrollment Services personnel.

-3. Students who have completed the requirements of one degree or certificate and intend to matriculate for an additional program must have the written consent of the Chief Admissions Officer.
+4. Students who have completed the requirements of one degree or certificate and intend to matriculate into an additional program must reapply for admission into the second degree or certificate.

-6. The Vice President for Academic Affairs is responsible for overseeing this policy.
+7. The Chief Academic Officer is responsible for overseeing this policy.